 We’ve Helped Patients Work With Teletherapy And Online Therapy For Years

-Though a lot of people are asking questions right now, we have actually been answering questions about NYC online therapy sessions for longer.
-The reality is that, though video conferencing therapy and phone therapy are the options du jour, teletherapy and video chat therapy have been a staple part of our NYC therapy center with offices in Lower Manhattan and Park Slope, Brooklyn for years.
+We have been answering questions about NYC online therapy for years, even before we enhanced our remote therapy options in 2020 as a response to the COVID-19 pandemic.
 People go on vacations, work trips, go to school out of state, need to stay at the office, the trains aren’t running one week, or patients move out of the area and don’t want to slow down the consistency and momentum of the therapeutic work.
-Online therapy and phone therapy have been a major part of our NYC practice in our Tribeca and Brooklyn therapy offices for a long time.
+Online therapy and phone therapy have been a major part of our NYC practice in our Tribeca and Park Slope, Brooklyn therapy offices for a long time.

-We have generally just answered questions about remote therapy in NYC as they came up.
-But now, with COVID-19 and the self-isolation that has become our reality during its spread, it seems like an important time to create a quick FAQ about distance counseling and video therapy in general.
+While we have generally just answered questions about remote therapy in NYC as they came up, we wanted to create a quick FAQ about distance counseling and video therapy.
 Below are the three most common questions we get with regard to video therapy/online therapy.
 We may be adding to this list as more questions come up so be on the lookout!:

 1. Logistically, how does video therapy work?

 We have a range of experience levels with video chat platforms among our patients—from those who use Zoom and Google Meet every day for work to those who have never used either before.
 We are interested in making video chat therapy sessions work as easily for you as possible, wherever you are on that continuum.
 Typically, we will send out an invite to Zoom, Google Meet, or another HIPAA compliant platform, and from there, you can just select to enter the meeting.